 This is related to the above.
 Same reasons.
 We DO have hundreds (NOT thousands!) of people running below 36F, but they (a) don't open the door often, and (b) they don't mind that it took hours to reach that temperature.

-It helps a lot if they have smaller rooms and larger air conditioners (like an 8x8 room and an 24,000 BTU air conditioner would sure have no trouble reaching 36F very quickly!
+It helps a lot if they have smaller rooms and larger air conditioners (like an 8x8 room and an 24,000 BTU air conditioner would sure have no trouble reaching 36F very quickly!)

 CoolBots are also very popular in bars for keg coolers.
 Some folks are running them super cold.
 Kegs are tapped in the coolers, and doors are only opened a couple times a day, so they can get as cold as they want to.
 We're also used in a number of restaurant (and home) wine-cellars.

 We get this question many times a day.
 It's just impossible.
-We have almost 10,000 CoolBot customers now and I think less than five of them have managed to barely get below 32 F. Most people can't below 33 F (1 C).
+We have over 22,000 CoolBot customers now and I think less than five of them have managed to barely get below 32 F. Most people can't below 33 F (1 C).
 Those people used very small rooms and 24,000 BTU air conditioners.
 But remember that being at 32F (0C) is NOT the same as freezing something!
 If you want to freeze chickens (that's the most common questioner) you need to be down in the single digits, NOT right at 30 F. We're a horrible solution for you.
 Run away!
 Save yourself!

 This is actually not a CoolBot problem, and it is avoidable, but I'm putting it in this section so you will be careful if you need to keep things cold when it's cold OUTSIDE your room.

-Some Air Conditioners run fine in the winter.
+Some air conditioners run fine in the winter.
 LG, HAIER and SAMSUNG are good examples that seem to run all winter long with no trouble.
 But other brands might not.
 We know Frigidaire stops running even when temperatures get into the lower forties!
 This might not be a problem for mixed vegetable crop growers, but it would be horrible for a small restauranteur or our meat processors.
 Be careful about what brand of air conditioner you buy if you need to run through the winter.